stevelacey/django-placeholdit/README.rst

         'django_placeholdit',
     )

-Add django_placeholdit routes into your urls.py:
+Add the routes into your urls.py, feel free to customise the prefix or namespace, no trailing slash:

 ::